gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 ### Admin
 - As an admin, I want to track remade orders and the reason for the remake so that I can see if there is a pattern of remade orders.

-## Backend

-The backend will be a RESTful API that will be used by the frontend to reserve a parking spot and order food.
-The backend will also be used by parking lot attendants to see the parking spots that are reserved and the parking spots that are available.
-The backend will also be used by concession stand workers to see the food orders that need to be prepared.

-## Data Model

-The data model will consist of the following entities:

-- Customer
-- Parking Spot
-- Food Order
-- Parking Spot Reservation
-- Food Order Queue
-- Parking Lot Attendant
-- Concession Stand Worker

 ## Tech Stack